How to Build Websites for Content Creators

 7. High-quality imagery

-Many influencer marketing advertisements are conducted through images and videos.
-In addition to serving as part of a greater campaign, these visuals act as your client’s portfolio and provide a preview of what a business (or follower) can expect from them.
-As you build your client’s website, include high quality and curated images that represent their brand.
+Many high-profile influencers advertise with images and videos.
+In addition to serving as part of a greater campaign, these visuals can act as your client’s portfolio, providing a preview of what a business (or follower) can expect from them.
+As you build your client’s website, include high-quality and curated images that represent their brand.
+Learn more about choosing compelling images.

 8. Content blocks

 Content blocks make it convenient to embed text, video, and audio so that different forms of content are available to visitors.
-You can dedicate pages of the website to each type of content, or mix it up throughout the website to create a captivating and memorable experience.
+You can dedicate pages of the website to each type of content, or mix it up throughout the site to create a captivating and memorable experience.

 9. Social media links